EvidentSecurity/esp_sdk/README.md

 # Add External Account Script
 The `esp` executable can also run a script that will create an external account and team for an already created sub organization that has the name 'AutoCreate'.
 The script can be run with the command `esp add_external_account` or the shortcut `esp a`.

+To run this script you will need to install the aws-sdk gem.

+     gem install aws-sdk

 Additional information can be found in the help.  `esp add_external_account -h`